marianol/simple6502_BIOS/doc/MEMORY_MONITOR.md

 ### D - Display Memory
 **Syntax:**
-- `D` - Display byte at default address ($0200)
+- `D` - Display byte at next address (continues from last D command)
 - `D addr` - Display byte at specified address

 Displays a single byte of memory in hexadecimal format, showing both the address and value.
+When used without an address, the D command continues from where the last D command left off, making it easy to examine consecutive memory locations.

 **Examples:**
 ```
-> D
-0200 00

 > D 1000
 1000 A9

+> D
+1001 FF

+> D
+1002 8D

 > D 8000
 8000 78

+> D
+8001 D8
 ```

 ### E - Examine Memory